nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Clearing all data

     1. Test case: `clear` <br>
-       Expected: All persons deleted from the app.
+       Expected: All persons and groups deleted from the app.

     2. Close the application.